 “In terms of having lost a child, you’re very sensitive to the fact that it seems so unfair for a child to have cancer,” he says.

-Mr. Sharp initially learned about Camp Ooch from his grandchildren, Julia and Aaron, who have volunteered as Camp Counsellors at Ooch Muskoka.
-This connection played an important part in Mr. & Mrs. Sharp deciding to support the expansion of Ooch Muskoka, so more kids with cancer can experience the Magic of Ooch.
+Mr. Sharp initially learned about us from his grandchildren, Julia and Aaron, who have volunteered as overnight camp counsellors at Ooch Muskoka.
+This connection played an important part in Mr. & Mrs. Sharp deciding to support the expansion of Ooch Muskoka, so more kids with cancer can experience the magic of camp.

-Mr. Sharp explains, “The fact our grandchildren picked up on your Camp, caused us to think this is something that is worthy to support.
+Mr. Sharp explains, “The fact our grandchildren picked up on your camp, caused us to think this is something that is worthy to support.
 People have choices in terms of charitable donations and they choose what affects them personally, what they think is important.
 Every charity is worthy of the cause.
-Camp Ooch connected with my grandchildren.
-The message you convey – what it really means and the impact it makes, helping children and their parents – it’s a compelling message.”
+A camp cause connected with my grandchildren.
+The message you convey—what it really means and the impact it makes, helping children and their parents—it’s a compelling message.”

 The social cure for cancer and so much more

-Dr. David Malkin, senior staff oncologist, at SickKids in Toronto and long-time Ooch Medical Director calls Ooch “the social cure for cancer”.
+Dr. David Malkin, senior staff oncologist, at SickKids in Toronto served as our Medical Director for many years, and calls Ooch-Trillium “the social cure for cancer”.
 Mr. Sharp says he understands and relates to that conclusion.

 “When you discover your child has cancer, you realize the seriousness of it.
 Our son’s case was very serious.
-It was a very devastating prognosis for us to accept.
-I think what happens in most of these cases is the loss of hope is such a terrible thing to deal with.
+It was a devastating prognosis for us to accept.
+I think what happens in most of these cases is the loss of hope, which is such a terrible thing to deal with.
 Hopelessness is what you’re confronted with.”

-“What Ooch is able to do – you create a ray of hope.
+“What you are able to do—you create a ray of hope.
 What a blessing for those people who are dealing with childhood cancer, day in and day out.
 To have just this freedom to believe their child is having a good day rather than a day of despair.
 That’s a gift.”